RoadieHQ/marketing-site/content/docs/tech-insights/define-custom-data-sources/index.md

 ### GitHub API

-_GitHub API_ data source uses the installed GitHub app credentials to fetch data from any GitHub REST API endpoint.
+_GitHub API_ data source uses the GitHub REST API with the installed GitHub app credentials to fetch any data not already available from the built-in GitHub Data Sources in Roadie.

 ### Component repository file